niranjanreji/lyman-alpha-montecarlo/README.md

 }
 ```

 The grid is built programmatically from these functions at startup.
 No external input files are needed.
+If you would like to change the problem setup, avoid modifying the function signatures and simply modify the body. `user_setup.cpp` is necessary for code compilation.

 ## PLUTO coupling